Nationals’ bullpen collapse gives Orioles 9-2 victory

+BALTIMORE (AP) — After watching starter Erick Fedde dominate the Baltimore Orioles for six innings, the last thing Washington Nationals manager Dave Martinez wanted to do was turn to his ineffective bullpen to finish the game.

+Unfortunately, Martinez had no choice.
+And, not surprisingly, a one-run lead turned into a rare lopsided loss for the hottest team in the big leagues.

-BALTIMORE (AP) — Trey Mancini hit two home runs and Baltimore pummeled the Washington Nationals’ ineffective bullpen in a 9-2 victory Wednesday night that provided the Orioles with a split of the two-game interleague series.
+Trey Mancini hit two home runs , and Baltimore pummeled four Washington relievers in a 9-2 victory Wednesday night that provided the Orioles with a split of the two-game interleague series.

-The defeat — only the fourth in 17 games for the Nationals — kept them 6 1/2 games behind the first-place Braves in the NL East.
-Washington opens a four-game series in Atlanta on Thursday night.
+Washington was riding a 31-12 streak before losing for only the fourth time in 17 games.
+The loss kept them 6 1/2 games behind NL East-leading Atlanta Braves, who host the Nationals in a four-game series beginning Thursday night.

-Adam Eaton drove in both runs for the Nationals, who suffered their most lopsided loss since June 15 (10-3 against Arizona).

-Recalled from Double-A Harrisburg to face the team with the worst record in the majors, Erick Fedde allowed one run and five hits over six innings and left with a 2-1 lead.
+Recalled from Double-A Harrisburg to face the team with the worst record in the majors, Fedde allowed one run and five hits before being pulled with a 2-1 lead.

+“That’s the first time he’s pitched in 14 days.
+That was good enough,” Martinez said.”
+He did well.
+He got us through the sixth inning.”

 The Orioles promptly turned it around against a Washington bullpen that entered with a 5.86 ERA and 18 blown saves.